cocos/cocos-docs/en/getting-started/basics/editor-panels/properties.md

 ## Editing several assets at once

 Selecting an asset in the **Assets** panel displays the properties of the asset in the **Properties** panel for query and editing.
-Asset settings related, see the [Asset workflow](../../../asset-workflow/index.md#common-asset-workflow) for details.
+Asset settings related, see documentation on [Asset workflow](../../../asset-workflow/index.md#common-asset-workflow) for details.

 When you need to edit several assets properties of the **same type** at once, you can press Shift in the **Assets** panel to select several assets, and then the **Properties** panel will display the number of selected assets and editable asset properties.
 After that, click the **Apply** button on the top right.

 ![](inspector/edit_many_res.png)

-If the properties in the **Properties** panel show the following statuses, it means that the property value of the property in the selected several assets is inconsistent.
-You can choose whether to continue to modify the property in batches as required.
+If a property in **Properties** panel shows the following statuses, it means the property values of the assets are inconsistent.
+You can choose whether to continue to modify the properties in batches as required.

 - Check box is **gray**
-- Input box display **-**
+- Input box is **-**
 - Select box is **blank**

 **Note**:
-- Currently, the Material and the Texture Compression of Texture do not support.
+- Currently, this feature does not support Material properties and Texture Compression properties.
-- Several assets of **different types** can be selected at once, but it is not supported to modify properties at the same time.
+- Several assets with **different types** can be selected at once, but it is not supported to modify properties at the same time.
 Only the number of currently selected assets will be displayed in the **Properties** panel.

   ![](inspector/different_type_res.png)